moira-alert/doc/source/user_guide/selfstate.rst

 .. warning::

-  When Self State Monitor detects a problem, it disables any notifications to end users and does not turn it back on without manual intervention.
+  When Self State Monitor detects a problem, it disables any notifications to end users and does not turn it back on when the problem is over.

   Please, read this manual before using Self State Monitor in production.